PhilippeMeyer68/glyph-SNN/README.md

 * [1.space_glyphs.ipynb](notebooks/1.space_glyphs.ipynb) imports pairs of scripts to visualize them with multidimensional scaling analysis.
 * [2.clustering_scripts.ipynb](notebooks/2.clustering_scripts.ipynb) imports of the distances between scripts to perform a clustering of the writing systems.

+To get the fitted Siamese Neural Network, the weights have to be downloaded from https://drive.google.com/file/d/1A1nXBWSTOWQbitYCaDXzwZX4FJK55jMy/view?usp=sharing and extracted in the folder [models](models).

 ## Authors
 * **Claire Roman**